General approach for partitioning and phase separation in macromolecular coexisting phases: Results for a ternary mixture with two polymers and one colloidal species

 For the same system configuration above, we investigate the effect of the surface attraction strength between polymer a and colloids, $\hat{V}_{\rm ac}$.
 In Fig.~\ref{fig.4_4} we show the coexisting densities of the colloids in the two phases for $\hat{V}_{\rm ac}=-2.8$ (panel (a)), $\hat{V}_{\rm ac}=-5.6$ (panel (b)) and $\hat{V}_{\rm ac}=-8.4$ (panel (c)), respectively.
 As expected, as $\hat{V}_{\rm ac}$ is increased, the colloids partition more and more within phase-I. In line with the finding in Fig.~\ref{fig.phase_diagram}(b), this effect is more pronounced as the total polymer density is increased.
 We also find a small deviation of the coexistence points from $x=0.5$ to smaller values of $x$ as $\hat{V}_{\rm ac}$ is increased, indicating a small enhancement in the polymer phase separation driven by the presence of the colloids.
 This is in line with previous findings in \cite{SCACCHI20251135}.

 So far, we focused on the symmetric case $\bar{\rho}_{\rm a} = \bar{\rho}_{\rm b}$.
 In order to investigate the effect of the relative amount of the two polymer species, we now fix the colloids density $\bar\rho_{\rm c} = 0.09$, and one polymer species in turns.
-The results are shown in Fig.~\ref{fig.4_5}.
+The results are shown in Fig.~\ref{fig.4_5}, which illustrates a simple case of composition-driven phase separation, similar to those that can be observed in biological systems, such as, e.g., protein solutions~(see, e.g.,~\cite{farag2023phase}).
 Specifically, in panels (a) and (b), we fix $\bar\rho_{\rm b} = \rho_{\rm r} = 0.27$ and vary $\bar\rho_{\rm a}$ around the reference value, $\rho_{\rm r}$.
 As one can see in panel (a), the difference between the coexisting densities of the colloids in the two phases remain almost unaltered (the tielines are practically parallel).
 This can also be seen in the inset of panel (b)).
 On the other hand, their value changes, and correlates with the value of $\bar\rho_{\rm a}$.
 The values of the coexisting densities of the polymers, however, depends on $\bar\rho_{\rm a}$, as expected.
 To compensate the change in the density of species a, a shift in $V_{\rm f}$ away from value of the symmetric case, $V_f = 0.5$, is observed (see also inset of panel (a)).
 Figure \ref{fig.4_5}(b) shows the variation in the number of particles, normalized by their total amount in the system, $N_0$, of the different system components as a function of $\bar\rho_a$ in the two phases.
 When $\bar\rho_{\rm a}$ is small, polymer a barely phase separate, yet partitioning is quickly increased as $\bar\rho_a$ is increased.
 Interestingly, there is a cross-over of the partitioning of the colloids.
 In fact, for small values of $\bar\rho_a$, colloids prefer phase-II.
 This trend is then reversed as $\bar\rho_a$ is increased.
 The partitioning of the colloids correlates with an increased volume of phase-I. Nevertheless, as already mention above, the coexisting densities of the colloids in the two phases vary only marginally (see inset of panel (b)).
 On the other hand, the relative amount of polymer b in the two phases is practically unaffected.